 Several times occurring single layer designation in Germany, The name indicates a former possession or a management by nunneries.
 In addition to the three listed below, there is still a Frauenberg in the community Bremm (Moselle).

-The oriented to the southeast vineyards with 15 to 35% slope cover 155 hectares of vineyards.
-The soils consist of loess, marl, limestone, as well as stony to clay loam.
-Here is mainly the Riesling cultivated.
+The southeast facing vineyards with 15 to 35% slope Tilt cover 155 hectares of vineyards.
+The soils consist of loess, marl, limestone, and stony clay loam.
+Here is especially the variety Riesling cultured.
 Shares in the situation have for example the wineries Battenfeld-Spanier.
 Goehring Wilfried.
 Julius Georg.
+Keller Klaus.
 Peth Wolfgang & René and Scherner-Kleinhanß,

 The southwest-facing vineyards with 25 to 55% slope cover 16 hectares of vineyards on stony slate weathering soil with partially trapped greywacke.
 Here mainly the Riesling is cultivated.
 Shares in the situation have for example the wineries Amlinger & son.
 Boendgen.
 Franzen Michael.
 Franzen Reinhold.
 Laurentiushof and Schumacher Joachim,